hrhlwong/frontend_4/readme.md

-3. cut the layout into sctions
+3. cut the layout into sections

 # Step 4 : add Navbar
 1. copy navbar from hanburger.html